Our most discerning customers have very specific requirements for their Steinway restoration and we are happy to accommodate them.

 In an era of mass production and paper thin veneers glued onto pressboard, the hand-carved detail, solid hardwood veneer, and precision workmanship of an early 20th century Steinway is utterly unsurpassed.
 We believe that a true restoration of one of these pianos must follow in that same tradition.
 Every aspect of a Lindeblad restoration is completed by hand.
 There is no automation.
 No heavy machinery.
 We will be able to tell you exactly who worked on every stage of your Steinway's restoration.
 Our master craftsmen have been practicing their artistry for decades, restoring more than 1000 Steinways.

 For most of our restorations the original Steinway soundboard is still in great condition.

 We simply reinforce, repair and refinish the original soundboard.

 If the soundboard needs to be replaced, we will hand craft it to Steinway's specifications.
 We use the exact same close-grain Alaska Sitka spruce, from the same suppliers as Steinway New York and Steinway Hamburg.
-In fact, our senior soundboard craftsman apprenticed with the legendary Sam Camilleri more than 40 years ago.
+In fact, our senior soundboard craftsman spent the first 30 years of his career making soundboards for Steinway.

 After four generations and nearly a century of guiding our customers through the repair and restoration of Steinway pianos, great service has become a part of our DNA.